Tentative 2022 ELECTION DATES

 Please contact the Town Clerk or Deputy Clerk at 920-451-2320 regarding any questions pertaining to absentee ballots and in-person voting.

-In-Person Absentee Voting takes place only at the Town Hall, 4020 Technology Parkway, Sheboygan, WI 53083
+In-Person Absentee Voting takes place two weeks prior to the election at the Town Hall, 4020 Technology Parkway, Sheboygan, WI 53083

 Town of Sheboygan 4020 Technology Parkway, Sheboygan WI 53083 Phone: 920.451.2320 Fax: 920.451.2323